 Child Support Scheme

 Parents have the primary duty to maintain their children.
 This applies even if the parents have never lived together.
-In cases where the parents were not married or did not live together, Services Australia can make a child support assessment if there is Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. of who the child’s parents are.
+In cases where the parents were not married or did not live together, Services Australia can make a child support assessment if there is evidence of who the child’s parents are.

 The presumptions of paternity are set out in section 29(2) of the Assessment Act.
-If there is disagreement about parentage and the parents are not willing to have parentage testing, then it may be necessary to go to court (see ‘Application to court’, below).
+If there is disagreement about parentage and the parents are not willing to have parentage testing, then it may be necessary to go to court (see ‘Application to court’ under ‘How to change child support’, below).

 This primary duty of parents continues until a child reaches the age of 18 years, unless the child is able to support themself before then, marries or is adopted.
-In some circumstances, Money paid to a person to financially support them.
-When a couple has separated both parents have a duty to support their children, and a court can order a parent to make regular payments to support the children.
-Maintenance for a spouse is now less common, and must be applied for within 12 months of a divorce.
-It is usually covered in a final settlement of all property. can be paid for children over the age of 18 years (see ‘Adult child maintenance’, above).
+In some circumstances, maintenance can be paid for children over the age of 18 years (see ‘Adult child maintenance’ in ‘Child and spousal maintenance‘).

 Child support assessment

-For an assessment of child support, separated parents can apply to Services Australia (see ‘Contacts’ at the end of this chapter).
+For an assessment of child support, separated parents can apply to Services Australia.

 The assessment is based on a child support formula.
-This formula calculates each parent’s contribution towards the The amount charged by a lawyer for legal work.
-Lawyers can only charge the amount agreed with the client in a costs agreement or the amount stated by a court in its rules.
-The party who loses a case usually has to pay all their own costs plus most of the costs reasonably incurred by the other side.
-See also indemnity costs. of raising a child based on the combined incomes of both parents and the care arrangements for the child.
+This formula calculates each parent’s contribution towards the costs of raising a child based on the combined incomes of both parents and the care arrangements for the child.

 Parents must notify Services Australia about the care arrangements for the children.
-This may be in the form of an agreement (written or verbal), a A written agreement between parents who are separated or divorced, covering arrangements for the care and financial support of their children, including where the children will live and who will pay for what. or court order.
+This may be in the form of an agreement (written or verbal), a parenting plan or court order.

 At times, parents may not agree on the level of care.
-In most instances, Services Australia A document that sets out what a person wants to happen to their money and other property after they die. make a A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. based on the actual level of care.
+In most instances, Services Australia will make a determination based on the actual level of care.
 However, in limited circumstances where care is disputed, an interim care determination may be made and a person’s percentage of care for both child support and Family Tax Benefit purposes may be determined according to a written agreement, parenting plan, or court order for an interim period, rather than being based on actual care.

 You should keep a record of the evidence of the change in care arrangements (the record could include, for example, diary entries, visits to healthcare providers or other services, and third-party statements).

-‘Regular care’ is defined as having 14–35 per cent care of a child; ‘shared care’ is defined as having 35–65 per cent care of a child (s 5).
+‘Regular care’ is defined as having 14–35 per cent care of a child; ‘shared care’ is defined as having 35–65 per cent care of a child (s 5 Assessment Act).

 An amount for self-support of each parent and the costs of children from new families are also taken into account.